m-somat/nodeJs-playground/README.md

 * 401: **(Unauthorized)** the request lacks valid authentication credentials for the target resource
 * 409: **(Conflict)** a request conflict with current state of the target resource

+## Recommendation
+I recommend installing [Postman](https://www.postman.com/downloads/) to try out the API features and check the requests' headers and cookies.

 # Installation

 Clone my repository